jirac/jirac/README.md

 ## Execution

-`jirac` must be executed from the root directory of a Maven project version controlled with Git.
+`jirac` may be executed from the any directory of a Maven project version controlled with Git.
 Otherwise an informative message will be displayed.

 After selecting one or more commits, either interractively or with command line arguments, `jirac` will generate a formatted text for JIRA with the following information and copy it to your clipboard: